Therapy for times of change, growth, and becoming

 About Me

-I received my MSW from the Silberman School of Social Work at Hunter College, and my BA in American Studies from Wesleyan University, where my work focused on ethnic, indigenous, and gender studies.
-I have over a decade of experience in state government helping people navigate complex bureaucracies to access resources.
-Prior to joining Critical Therapy Institute, I spent 8 years studying healthy and liberatory practices for youth development, with a focus on supporting parents and educators.
+I received my MSW from the Silberman School of Social Work at Hunter College, and my BA in American Studies from Wesleyan University, where my work focused on ethnic and gender studies.
+I currently practice as part of Critical Therapy Institute.
+Before beginning at CTI, I worked in community and clinical settings supporting adults and communities navigate complex systems and major transitions.

 My Approach